kgoertle/YOLO-Training-Detection-Script/README.txt

 	  or the model backbone (yolo11.yaml) for training from scratch (--scratch-train).

-	- Accessible model updating feature (--auto-train) that looks for the most recent best.pt file and only updates with previously trained weights with new training data.
+	- Accessible model updating feature (--auto-train) that looks for the most recent best.pt file & only updates with previously trained weights with new training data.

 	- Organized output structure based on timestamps and training type.

-	- Inclusion of a log folder that includes a summary text document, the full results.csv, and a metadata.json file for tracking model updates.
+	- Inclusion of a log folder that includes a summary text document, the full results.csv, & a metadata.json file for tracking model updates.
 	  (...\logs\(runs / test-runs)\train (mm-dd-yyyy hh-mm-ss)

 	- Catered toward small object detection models.